AdobeDocs/experience-manager-64.en/help/sites/administering/using/msm-sync.md

   </tr>
   <tr>
    <td>PageMoveAction</td>
    <td><p>The PageMoveAction applies when a page has been moved in the blueprint.</p> <p>The action copies rather than moves the (related) LiveCopy page from the location before the move to the location after.</p> <p>The PageMoveAction does not change the LiveCopy page at the location before the move.
-Therefore, for consecutive RolloutConfigurations it has the status of a LiveRelationhip without Blueprint.</p> <p><a href="#excludingpropertiesandnodetypesfromsynchronization">Configure the CQ MSM Page Move Action service</a> to specify the node types, paragraph items, and page properties to exclude. </p> <p>This action must be the only synchronization action included in a rollout configuration.</p> </td>
+Therefore, for consecutive RolloutConfigurations it has the status of a LiveRelationhip without Blueprint.</p> <p><a href="#excluding-properties-and-node-types-from-synchronization">Configure the CQ MSM Page Move Action service</a> to specify the node types, paragraph items, and page properties to exclude. </p> <p>This action must be the only synchronization action included in a rollout configuration.</p> </td>
    <td><p>prop_referenceUpdate: (Boolean) Set to true to update references.
 Default is true.</p> <p> </p> </td>
   </tr>
   <tr>